Lieutenant governor (Canada): Symbols and protocol

 Traditionally, lieutenant governors were entitled to wear first-class court uniform.
 Today, the practice continues in some provinces, such as Nova Scotia, Alberta, and British Columbia.
 Since 1999, lieutenant-governors have been entitled to wear a special badge of office.

 Per the orders' constitutions, the lieutenant-governors, except for that of Quebec, serve as the chancellor of their province's order.
 They also upon installation automatically become a Knight or Dame of Justice and a Vice-Prior in Canada of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
 All of these honours are retained following an incumbent's departure from office, with the individual remaining in the highest category of the order, and they may also be further distinguished with induction into other orders or the receipt of other awards.

-The Viceregal Salute—composed of the first six bars of the Royal Anthem ("God Save the ") followed by the first and last four bars of the national anthem ("O Canada")—is the salute used to greet a lieutenant-governor upon arrival at, and mark his or her departure from most official events.
+The Viceregal Salute —c omposed of the first six bars of the Royal Anthem ("God Save the ") followed by the first and last four bars of the national anthem ("O Canada") — is the salute used to greet a lieutenant-governor upon arrival at, and mark his or her departure from most official events.
 To mark a viceroy's presence at any building, ship, airplane, or car in Canada, the relevant lieutenant-governor's flag is employed.
-Excepting those of Quebec and Nova Scotia, the present form of most provincial viceroyal flags was adopted in 1980 and consists of a blue field bearing the shield of the province's coat of arms surrounded by ten gold maple leaves—each symbolizing one province—surmounted by a St. Edward's Crown.
-In a provincial jurisdiction, the lieutenant governor's flag takes precedence over all other flags, save the king's standard, and is also, along with all flags on Canadian Forces property, flown at half-mast upon the death of an incumbent or former lieutenant governor.
+Most provincial viceregal flags consist of a blue field bearing the shield of the province's coat of arms surrounded by ten gold maple leaves—each symbolizing one province—surmounted by a crown.
+In a provincial jurisdiction, the lieutenant governor's flag takes precedence over all other flags, save the King's standard, and is also, along with all flags on Canadian Forces property, flown at half-mast upon the death of an incumbent or former lieutenant governor.